Implantation Bleeding: Signs, Timing, and When to Confirm Pregnancy

 What is Implantation Bleeding?

-Implantation bleeding is light spotting that occurs when a fertilized egg attaches to the lining of the uterus.
-It is a relatively common experience for women that typically occurs after 6-12 days of conception and is often mistaken as a light period.
+Implantation bleeding is light spotting that occurs when a fertilised egg attaches to the lining of the uterus.
+It is a relatively common experience for women that typically occurs after 6-12 days of conception and is often mistaken for a light period.

 It usually lasts only 1-2 days and is much lighter than a regular menstrual period.
 Implantation bleeding can be an early sign of pregnancy, but it does not always mean that a woman is pregnant.
-While some may experience implantation, others may not notice any signs.
+While some may experience implantation bleeding, others may not notice any signs.

 At times, there are other possible causes of spotting or light bleeding, such as hormonal imbalances, changes in birth control, or an infection.